SlimIO/eslint-config/README.md

 ## Usage example

-Create a `.eslintrc` file at the root of your project with the following (JSON) content:
+Create an `.eslintrc` file at the root of your project with the following (JSON) content:
 ```json
 {
     "extends": "@slimio/eslint-config"
 }
 ```

-Edit the file as you want by adding custom rules if required !
+Edit the file as you want by adding [custom rules](https://eslint.org/docs/rules/) if required !

+> Dont forget to install **ESLint as a DevDependencies**: `npm i eslint -D`